• Skip to primary navigation

 As someone working in the construction industry, you’ll want to ask, “Which tax credits are available to me?”
 Energy credits can be a great help in stretching your tax dollar.
 And you’ll want to have a firm grasp on what qualifies as a business travel expense.

-Medical or Surgical Practice
+Medical or Healthcare Practice

 Our accountants have worked with doctors, surgeons, and business owners of medical practice groups.
 We understand the unique challenges medical professionals face.
 Given the long hours, you may need a seasoned medical accountant to make the process of logging hours more efficient.
 And our CPAs assist in advising on depreciable purchases.
 We can help you understand if you qualify for a FICA exception or are eligible for an insurance credit.